Hyperplane: Applications

 In convex geometry, two disjoint convex sets in n-dimensional Euclidean space are separated by a hyperplane, a result called the hyperplane separation theorem.

 In machine learning, hyperplanes are a key tool to create support vector machines for such tasks as computer vision and natural language processing.

-The datapoint and its predicted value via a linear model is a hyperplane.
+In multiple linear regression with more than two regressors, the datapoint and its predicted value via a linear model is a hyperplane.

+In astronomy, hyperplanes can be used to calculate shortest distance between star systems, galaxies and celestial bodies with regard of general relativity and curvature of space-time as optimized geodesic or paths influenced by gravitational fields.

 Dihedral angles

 The dihedral angle between two non-parallel hyperplanes of a Euclidean space is the angle between the corresponding normal vectors.
 The product of the transformations in the two hyperplanes is a rotation whose axis is the subspace of codimension 2 obtained by intersecting the hyperplanes, and whose angle is twice the angle between the hyperplanes.

 Support hyperplanes

 A hyperplane H is called a "support" hyperplane of the polyhedron P if P is contained in one of the two closed half-spaces bounded by H and $H\cap P \neq \varnothing$.
 The intersection of P and H is defined to be a "face" of the polyhedron.
 The theory of polyhedra and the dimension of the faces are analyzed by looking at these intersections involving hyperplanes.